fpgadeveloper/ethernet96/README.md

 These projects have been tested on hardware so far:

 * ultra96_ae625: Port 0 has been tested on hardware with lwIP echo server
+* ultra96_qgige: Port 0 has been tested on hardware with lwIP echo server